NSLS-II/arvpyf/docs/source/index.rst

 Archiver Python Frontend
 =========================

-Archiver Python Frontend represents a collection of the Python classes associated with the `EPICS Archiver Appliance
+Archiver Python Frontend represents a collection of Python classes associated with the `EPICS Archiver Appliance
 <https://slacmshankar.github.io/epicsarchiver_docs/>`_ middle
 layer and other data sources for building composite and extandable